Modelur/docs/docs/reference/menu.md

 File
 ----

-Here you can open existing SKP files or export your data.
+Here you can open existing files or export your data.

 **File → Open**

 Opens a dialog window that allows you to open existing SKP file.

+**File → Import GIS Data…**

+Clicking on this button will bring up [GIS import](gis) window.

+**File → Export to GeoJSON…**

+Clicking on this button will save your Buildings and City Blocks as WGS84 GeoJSON which you can use in GIS software of your choice (eg. QGis, ArcGis, etc.).
+Files are stored next to your SKP file.
+They have the same base name as your SKP file and appended _buildings_##, _complex_buildings_## and _city_blocks_## suffixes.
+Each time you export the data, number identifier is raised by 1.

 **File → Export Urban Design Control Values…**